How to Fix Task, Event, and Other Table Timeouts

 Solution 1: Increase Your Salesforce Query Timeout

 If you ask Salesforce, they can increase the amount of time a query can run before timing out.
-Once Salesforce makes the change, update the “Max Timeout (seconds)” option on CopyStorm’s Advanced tab before restarting your backup job.
+Once Salesforce makes the change, update the “Max Timeout (seconds)” option in the “Advanced” popup on CopyStorm’s Main tab before restarting your backup job.

 Solution 2: Increase CopyStorm’s Reconnect Attempts

 This solution increases the number of times CopyStorm will attempt to re-run a query if it times out.
 This usually works because repeatedly running the same query tends to force more data to migrate to faster storage tiers.
-This parameter is called “Reconnect Delay” and is located on the CopyStorm Advanced tab.
+This parameter is called “Reconnect Delay” and is located in the Salesforce Network configuration section of the CopyStorm Configuration tab.